Eluvade/hydra-boilerplate/README.md

 `npm run start` : Launches `webpack-dev-server` with Hot Module Replacement - http://localhost:8080 by default<br /><br />

 Note: **/src** is a mockup folder.
 You're free to delete and re-write all data inside, but keep the folder structure intact if you don't want to re-configure webpack

+In order for Webpack to bundle your image/gif/video/music assets, you need to import/require them in your javascript.
+URL's in CSS will be resolved automatically.

 <h3> Known Issues </h3>
 On Linux: If building gives you an Error: "Cannot find module node-sass", try the following: